 Included in the stock options granted during the year ended December 31, 2019 were 159,501 stock options that contain service-, performance- and market-based vesting conditions granted to the Company's interim Chief Financial Officer ("CFO") with a fair value at the grant date of \$0.5 million, valued using the Monte-Carlo simulation model.
-The derived service period, calculated
+The derived service period, calculated using the Monte-Carlo simulation model, ranged from one day to three years.
+The assumptions used in the Monte-Carlo simulation model were as follows:

-ar Ended ember 31, 2019

 Time to expiration (in years) 10.0

-Volatility 68.54%
+Volatility 68.54 %

-Risk-free interest rate 2.64%
+Risk-free interest rate 2.64 %

-Dividend yield 0.00%
+Dividend yield 0.00 %

-Cost of equity 24.00%
+Cost of equity 24.00 %

 Fair value of underlying common stock (as of valuation date) \$ 5.85